Travel Insurance for Africa from USA 2026

 • Thus, having travel insurance is not merely a matter of choice; it’s a smart way to protect yourself from unexpected situations that can become expensive very quickly.

-• Travel insurance is not mandatory for most African countries, but have the right policy does protect you in case of medical emergencies, trip disturbances, lost luggage, or even the necessity of being evacuated.
+• Travel insurance is not mandatory for most African countries, but having the right policy protects you in case of medical emergencies, trip disturbances, lost luggage, or even the necessity of being evacuated.

 • These are the types of surprises that can otherwise convert a dream vacation into a stressful and expensive situation.